scorpionjacky/linux-kernel/linux-0.01/boot.md

   ENDSEG = SYSSEG + SYSSIZE
 ```

-`entry start` marks the beginning of code bootsect.s.
+`entry start` marks the beginning of code of bootsect.s.
 The first instruction starts here, which is the first byte on the floppy.

 ```asm
 entry start